 In China, the People's Bank of China (PBOC) maintained its key lending rates, keeping the one-year Loan Prime Rate (LPR) at 3.1% and the five-year LPR at 3.6%.
 All enthusiasm boosted Chinese tech stocks, but tariff threats dragged on performance.
 In Japan, the announcement of a 25% tariff by the US on auto imports sparked major concerns due to the country's large auto export sector.
 Trade tensions and tariffs continued to contribute to market volatility.
 In addition, public dissatisfaction with fiscal policies erupted in protest action against the Ministry of Finance.
 On the local front, the economy stabilised in Q4 2024 having expanded by 0.6% following a contraction of 0.1% in Q3 2024.
 The coalition's first National Budget Speech was well-received and sparked positive sentiment in markets, while tariff concerns weighed on performance.
 The FTSE/JSE All Share Index returned 3.6% in March.
 Resources was the standout sector, gaining 18.4% after a 6.2% decline the previous month.
 Financials posted 0.2%, while Industrials and Listed Property were both in the red, delivering -0.3% and -1.5%, respectively.
-Looking at global equity market returns (in US\$), emerging markets outperformed developed markets, with the MSCI Emerging Markets Index returning 0.6% and the MSCI World Index delivering -4.4%.
-The rand strengthened 0.5% against the US dollar, but weakened 3.2% against the euro and 1.9% against the pound sterling.

-Among the largest contributors to relative performance for the month were overweight positions in Metrofile and AngloGold Ashanti, and an underweight position in Nedbank Group.
-Relative detractors included underweight positions in Harmony Gold and Implats, and an overweight position in Absa Group.
+Among the largest contributors to relative performance for the month was an overweight position in AngloGold Ashanti, and underweight positions in Nedbank Group and Sanlam.
+Relative detractors included an underweight position in Harmony Gold, and overweight positions in Absa Group and Spar.